Diamond Color Grading Scale: From D to Z

 These top-tier color grades of D, E, and F are prized for their brilliance and fire, as their near absence of color allows for maximum light reflection and refraction within the diamond, resulting in a mesmerizing display of sparkle and shine.
 Diamonds in this range possess a timeless beauty and exude a sense of purity and elegance, making them a popular choice for engagement rings and other high-end jewelry pieces.

-See also Diamond Cutting and Polishing Techniques
+See also Conflict-free Diamond Certification Programs and Their Criteria

 The D, E, and F grades signify a remarkable level of color purity and clarity, reflecting the highest standards in diamond quality and valuation.
 These grades are often associated with exceptional brightness and scintillation, enhancing the overall beauty and allure of the diamond.
 Their rarity and exquisite appearance make them highly desirable among discerning buyers and collectors in the market for top-tier diamonds.